SilvenLEAF/Music-APP/README.md

 # MusicAPP
-*My VERY first Music App with PURE HTML5,  CSS and Vanilla JavaScript!!!*
+*My VERY first Music App with PURE HTML5,  CSS3 and Vanilla JavaScript!!!*

 A highly customisable Music APP with fluid and smooth butter-like page transition effects.
 It is an App for anime Songs!